Footprints in Time - The Longitudinal Study of Indigenous Children (LSIC)

 Wave 4: New topics included: reading practices, exercise routines of the child/parent and involvement with camping and religious services.
 The implementation of an English reading comprehension test, for the older cohort (K cohort), was also a key addition to the study.

-Wave 5 data was collected between March 2012 and December 2012.
-Wave 5 included new measures on life satisfaction, parenting empowerment and efficacy, the child’s peers and access of fathers to paternity leave.
+Wave 5: New topics included: measures of life satisfaction, parenting empowerment and efficacy, the child's peers and access of fathers to paternity leave.
 From previous waves, questions about social and emotional wellbeing, major life events, general and dental health of the child, schooling, temperament and the stolen generations were repeated.

 Planning for Wave 8 survey content will begin in March 2014.
 Suggestions are welcome, please contact us at email@example.com.